The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Wickett & Craig

 Founded in 1867 and now based in Curwensville, Pennsylvania, Wickett & Craig exclusively produces vegetable tanned leathers.
-They do not touch chrome tanning.
-Their process takes about six weeks from raw hide to finished product, with the hides spending 14 days in tanning vats filled with a proprietary blend of natural tannins from mimosa and quebracho bark.
-They are renowned for their Traditional Harness, English Bridle, and Latigo leathers, and their name comes up constantly in serious leatherwork circles around the world.
+Their process takes about six weeks from raw hide to finished product, with hides spending 14 days in tanning vats filled with a proprietary blend of natural tannins from mimosa and quebracho bark.

 Horween Leather